mhoban/haplonet/README.md

   -s --separator=<sep>

 ##### Specify category field in data file
 Determines which field in your data file is used when drawing colored pies in the haplotype plot.
+The default value for this is a field called 'region'.
 May be specified as an index (1-based) or a field name.
 **option:**
   -f --field=<field>